hpc/pavilion2/docs/tests/env.rst

 -----------

-Pavilion assumes that it runs under a relatively clean, default login environment; ie the login environment a new user might get when they log into the machine for the first time, including any default modules or environment variables.
-This is **not required**, but simply means that when you run Pavilion, it will work the same as when your co-worker does.
+Pavilion assumes that it runs under a relatively clean, default login environment; i.e., the login environment a new user might get when they log into the machine for the first time, including any default modules or environment variables.
+A clean environment is **not required**, but simply means that when you run Pavilion, it will work the same as when your co-worker does.

-That aside, most basic changes won't have a significant impact on Pavilion.
-However, a few things will: - Changing from the default Python3 or PYTHONPATH - Modifying LD\_LIBRARY\_PATH or similar variables that affect compilation.
+That aside, most basic changes to the enviroment won't have a significant impact on Pavilion's behavior.
+However, a few things will:

+- Changing from the default Python3 or `PYTHONPATH`
+- Modifying `LD\_LIBRARY\_PATH` or similar variables that affect compilation.

 Lastly, Pavilion writes and runs *BASH* scripts.
 It assumes that whatever your environment is, the module system will work under *BASH*